Polymer/web-component-tester/README.md

 Note that it is _critical_ that you include `../web-component-tester/browser.js` in your test suites. `browser.js` contains all of WCT's client logic (and loads bundled libraries like mocha and chai).
+You can also load it from the absolute URL `/components/web-component-tester/browser.js`.

 ## `.js` Suites